 Bring your bar selections back to winter basics with hot chocolate—but add a twist!
 This boozy hot chocolate uses crème de menthe.

 Dirty Chai Martini

-The rich, black tea flavors and dark spices from chai tea are the perfect base for a winter cocktail.
-Bring espresso into the mix, and you have the perfect seasonal martini.
+The rich flavors and dark spices of chai tea are the perfect base for a winter cocktail.
+Bring espresso and maple syrup into the mix, and you have the perfect seasonal martini.

 Tom and Jerry Cocktail

 Sipping this cocktail is a tradition for many families.
 Make it the same at your wedding by serving the classic with rum, brandy, and the deep, bold flavor of nutmeg.